ibmresilient/resilient-community-apps/fn_microsoft_sentinel/README.md

 ### incident_update_template.jinja
 ```
 {
-  {# JINJA template for updating a new Resilient incident from a Sentinel incident. #}
+  {# JINJA template for updating a new SOAR incident from a Sentinel incident. #}
   "description": {
     "format": "text",
     "content": "{{ properties.description|replace('"', '\\"') }}"